 Here are a list of common LUFS target recommendations for different media and industries:

 Why is there so much variation in these standards?
-Well it’s just hard to get people to agree on things.
+Well it’s just hard to get audio engineers to agree on things and there is tradition involved.
 Some specify a maximum value while others specify a +/– range so you can often get one mastering to fit to multiple platforms.
 With TV they are mainly concerned with maximum values so that advertisers can’t blast out louder than the shows they’re interrupting.

 It is said that TV and Film has lower LUFS targets to reduce listener fatigue and they may have a point.
-TV/Film does tend to have a slower pace with more gaps of audio so this could allow for that whist still leaving room for high volume dynamics like explosions etc. There is ongoing debate about what is ideal.
-The biggest problem in today’s world would seem to be when moving between applications on a single device — for example on a smart TV going from Netflix to YouTube (YouTube may sound very loud).
+TV/Film does tend to have a slower pace with more gaps of audio so this could allow for that whist still leaving room for high volume dynamics like explosions etc. There is ongoing debate about what is ideal and the dynamic range of the the signal over time is a large part.
+The biggest problem in today’s world would seem to be when moving between applications on a single device — for example on a smart TV going from Netflix to YouTube.
+The reason is YouTube comes from a web content perspective and may sound very loud compared to Netflix which is coming more from TV and film in terms of standards.
 It would seem that operating systems/devices need to define their own target LUFS levels and for apps to adjust their internal LUFS to that.

 You may hear of Integrated, Short-term, and Momentary LUFS which look a different time windows.
 For our purposes and elsewhere, where not specified, LUFS refers to the Integrated version which measures over the whole of a track.